About Drive to Stay Alive

 Drive to Stay Alive’s pursuit is to put an end to distracting driving for North America, and support the victims that have already been affected by this tragic epidemic.
 The Drive to Stay Alive campaign targets students looking to acquire their license and young adults with only a few years of driving experience.
 The campaign presents the dangers of distracted driving, incorporating all aspects of distracted driving including texting.

 The goal of the Drive to Stay Alive campaign is to diminish the amount of distracted driving currently taking place on roads across North America.
 Our main focus point of the campaign is targeting Canadian communities, but the campaign also has an International presence with our USA Tour aligned with Parker Thompson’s race schedule.
-In the 2016-2017 school year our goal is to reach 100 schools across Canada and the USA and impact over 100,000 students and staff along the way.
+Since our inception we’ve directly spoken to over 100,000 students and staff across North America on the dangers of distracted driving.

 Our solution to putting an end to distracted driving is by educating the teens that have just received their license and those within a few years of receiving their driving license.
 We are going to tackle a new generation of drivers with an effective and engaging one-hour presentation.
 We will be educating the youth with some practical ideas on how to avoid distractions while driving.
 This is an age group that will be taught the repercussions of distracted driving before they even get behind the wheel and develop bad habits.
 Through our age specific presentations, and Parker Thompson’s speaking skills and background in Motorsport, we are very optimistic that distracted driving will be juristically reduced.